tutek1/DTLabs/08_UI/lab08.md

     ...
 ```

-Now after waiting, we will check if the counter changed, which would mean that another collectible was picked up and our current call should not be the one to move the counter down.
+Now, after waiting, we will check if the counter changed, which would mean that another collectible was picked up, and our current call should not be the one to move the counter down.

 ```
 func _update_collectible_counter() -> void: